Virginia Lawyers Weekly has announced the lawyers selected as the “Hall of Fame” Class of 2022.

 These legendary lawyers have made their mark in the courtroom or the boardroom, in their firms and with community organizations, and with local, state and national bar associations.
 With their guidance and mentorship, they have launched hundreds of thriving legal careers and have left an indelible imprint on the profession.

-A recognition awards event to honor the Class of 2022 will take place on Feb.
-22 at the John Marshall Ballrooms in downtown Richmond.
-Tickets will be available soon.
+A recognition awards event to honor the Class of 2022 will take place on March 30 at the John Marshall Ballrooms in downtown Richmond.
+Tickets are available here.